chronot1995/cumulus-arista-evpn-interop/README.md

 ### CAVEATS

-1. You will need to download the latest version of Arista'a vEOS from their website:
+1. You will need to download Arista'a vEOS 4.21.1.1F from their suppport website:

 https://www.arista.com/en/support/software-download